Please update your browser.

 Financing is primarily offered on a floating-rate basis but fixed-rate options may be available.

-Beyond our work with CDFIs, Intermediaries Lending offers lending and other banking products, principally deposit and treasury services products, to LIHTC syndicators.
+Beyond our work with CDFIs, Intermediaries Lending offers lending and other banking products, principally deposit and treasury and payments products, to LIHTC syndicators.

 Get in Touch and Stay Informed